Continuously export Microsoft Defender for Cloud data

 You might also choose to view exported Security Alerts and/or recommendations in Azure Monitor.

 Azure Monitor provides a unified alerting experience for a variety of Azure alerts including Diagnostic Log, Metric alerts, and custom alerts based on Log Analytics workspace queries.

-To view alerts and recommendations from Security Center in Azure Monitor, configure an Alert rule based on Log Analytics queries (Log Alert):
+To view alerts and recommendations from Defender for Cloud in Azure Monitor, configure an Alert rule based on Log Analytics queries (Log Alert):